Angus & Julia Stone: 2007–2009: A Book Like This

 They welcomed in 2008 by performing at the New Year's Eve Falls Festival in Australia before heading back to the UK to support Newton Faulkner and David Gray, as well as playing their own sold-out London shows at Scala.
 Two of their tracks were listed on the Triple J Hottest 100, 2007, with "Wasted" at No. 31 and "The Beast" at No. 45.
 A Book Like This was released in the UK in March 2008.
 In May they performed at the Woodford Folk Festival.
-The UK press lauded the duo: Uncut magazine said they performed "Fragile, beautiful songs"; a reviewer for The Guardian said "[they] fill [my] heart to bursting point with joy".
-The second half of that year was filled with more touring including a support spot with Martha Wainwright across the UK and into continental Europe playing gigs to over 25,000 people.
-In October they issued another four-track EP, Hollywood, which included re-recorded versions from A Book Like This with lead vocals swapped from Julia to Angus for "All the Colours" (aka "Wasted") and "Johnny and June" ("Hollywood"), and from Angus to Julia for "Lonely Hands" ("Just a Boy") – a three-track version was released for the US market.
+The UK press lauded the duo: Uncut magazine said they performed "[f]ragile, beautiful songs"; a reviewer for The Guardian said "[they] fill [my] heart to bursting point with joy".
+The second half of that year was filled with more touring, including a support spot with Martha Wainwright across the UK and into continental Europe playing gigs to over 25,000 people.
+In October they issued another four-track EP, Hollywood, which included re-recorded versions from A Book Like This with lead vocals swapped from Julia to Angus for "All the Colours" (a.k.a.
+"Wasted") and "Johnny and June" ("Hollywood"), and from Angus to Julia for "Lonely Hands" ("Just a Boy").
+A three-track version was released for the US market.

 In March 2009, A Book Like This was released in the United States.
 The siblings supported Brett Dennen around the US, then they performed on the KCRW stage at South by Southwest as well as their own US shows.
-By April, however, they decided to take a break from performing and recording together, Angus released his debut solo album, Smoking Gun, under the pseudonym, Lady of the Sunshine.
+By April, however, they decided to take a break from performing and recording together.
+Angus released his debut solo album, Smoking Gun, under the pseudonym Lady of the Sunshine.
 His album reached the top 50 on the ARIA Albums Chart.
 One of his tracks, "Big Jet Plane", from Smoking Gun was later re-recorded by Angus & Julia Stone and released by the duo as a single in May 2010.